JusteQuelquun/JusteQuelquun/README.md

 - ⚡ Fun facts:
--->I practice Kyokushin Karate, Jujutsu and Judo extensively -->Fluent in Swedish,German,French,Russian, Japanese and Mandarin Chinese -->I love my dog more than people
+-->I am in a love hate relationship with being a programmer